SheepCommander/SheepBrain/School/History/Harvard College.md

-# Harvard College
-1636 Puritans create harvard to train ministers.
+Puritan College founded in Massachusetts to train ministers.